 First of all, here is an overview of my more than 300 posts including, in particular including C++20.

 Now, let me take about the future of Modernes C++.
 I have three ideas in my mind: C++23, extending and embedding Python with C/C++, and templates.
 The poll is open for one week including the 24.04.
-This means, in my next post I present your favorite and my plan to write about it.
+This means, in my next post I present your favourite and my plan to write about it.

 Quo Vadis: Modernes C++